Answer: The autumn 2021 semester began as planned on August 30th.

 Answer: What we often hear from our students taking our online courses is how interactive they find them.
 What is more, the fact is that these students, who live in all corners of the world, often “hang out” outside class time.
 We are preparing for ways to ensure that if you begin studying our English-taught programmes online, you will have regular interaction outside class time with your classmates so that you can still create new friendships and foster your intercultural growth.

 Answer: Dalarna University (DU) has invested greatly in online education and is nationally recognised as a pioneer in delivering interactive real-time education online.
 Even before the current Coronavirus situation, over 60% of DU courses were taught online.
 The University has well-established teaching methods that ensure interaction both between students, as well as between students and teachers in an online environment.
 The University also provides extensive digital study tools for online education to help students study successfully online.
 The support team provides live support weekdays (Monday to Thursday: 08.00 – 22.00, Friday: 08.00 – 16.00 CET) using video and chat.
 You can also email them if you encounter issues with your online studies.
-You can read more about online education on the web-based studies webpage.
+You can read more about online education on the Study Online webpage.

 In addition, education in Sweden is more than just about lectures.
 Many courses include several interactive seminars, and students are expected to participate actively in group discussions during class time.
 Our courses also include a significant amount of reading and self-study.
 Online education is still able to accommodate these.